 Engulfed in possibly knowing the magic of what keeps them afloat

-despite their ability to hold the thunder storms over the horizon
+despite their ability to hold the next storm over the horizon

 I remember being filled with hope and holding my breath as I flew towards them

-getting closer and closer to my disappointment for falling for the illusion of a cloud
+getting closer and closer only to be met with disappointment of falling for the illusion of a cloud

 “The trick to everything is: acting like you belong,” he said.